git-ritesh/Sneakers-Landing-Page/README.md

 # Sneaker Landing Page

-[Click Here](https://git-ritesh.github.io/Sneakers-Landing-Page/) too see the WebPage Live.
+## [Click Here](https://git-ritesh.github.io/Sneakers-Landing-Page/) to see the WebPage Live.

 #### WebPage Preview Image

 ![WebPage Preview](img/live%20website.png)

+Note: This is not a responsive website so it might look bad on your device's resolution.